amoralej/ansible-foreman/README.md

 - Update params and hostgroup (as workaround, host can be deleted / created)
 - Change strings concatenation to printf format
+- Currently modules can be included in roles library folder but it requires de foreman_utils.py in global module_utils.
+It's not a perfect solution.
+- Install script